 Over the past 20+ years, FOCC has funded and participated in the following:

-- Nature, environmental and interpretative programs for children and adults
+- Nature, environmental and interpretive programs for children and adults

-Funding for these efforts comes from the operation of two visitor centers, fund raising efforts, donations, grants and membership dues.
+Funding for these efforts comes from fundraising efforts, donations, grants, and membership dues.

-We hope you will be able to help us in our efforts by becoming a member of the Friends of Cheyenne Cañon, volunteering with our great community of Friends, or making a much appreciated donation.
+Learn more about our park, our people and our new adventures ahead through our website links!
+We hope you will be able to help us in our efforts by becoming a member of the Friends of Cheyenne Cañon, volunteering with us, or making a much appreciated donation.